PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-ds-bundle/index.markdown

 ---
 OSGi has been a mature framework for building modular applications for quite some time.
 It has however, not not been embraced fully by the development community.
 The primary reason it stays unpopular in the development arena lies in its lack of beginning level tutorials or classes.
 This tutorial begins a series of labs to demystify the OSGi framework and begin familiarity with Apache Felix.

+This tutorial shows how to use declarative services in lieu of manual coding.
+It purpose it to demonstrate another way bundles can be done and improve the readers confidence level with OSGi.

 Audience
 -----
 The core audience is seated in a comfortable classroom or conference room environment.
 Readers performing this tutorial have received an overview of OSGi and completed a previous lab in which we setup a framework for use.
 A reader performing this tutorial would have a printed version of this media or the web site up on one screen while they work on code in another.
 The audience can be made up of developers from different disciplines but knowledge and understanding of the Java language is assumed.

 ## Getting Started
 In our previous [example tutorial](/labs-and-tutorials/osgi/apache-felix-programmatic-bundle/) we created an OSGi bundle in a programmatic fashion.
 In that bundle, we registered two services into the service registry.
-While rather simple in implementation, the solution did depend heavily on use of the Activator class.
+While rather simple in implementation, the solution did depend on use of the Activator class.
 And since only one Activator can be defined in a bundle, registering even more services would present a significant challenge on readability.
 We are going to neaten this up a bit and use some features of the R4 compendium known as Declarative Services.
 We will expound on it a little as we go along, but I encourage you to read the specifications on the [OSGi Alliances Site](http://www.osgi.org/Download/HomePage).

 If you haven't done the first bundle tutorial mentioned above you can grab the source at: